Ohio high court: Law on school 'takeovers' is constitutional - WHIZ News

 Two of the court’s seven justices dissented.
 Justice Michael Donnelly wrote that the court is discarding the three-consideration rule “in an egregious display of constitutional grade inflation.”
 Justice Melody Stewart warned the ruling will “encourage similar conduct in the future by whoever controls the majority in the legislature at any given time.”

 Attorney Charles Oldfield, who argued the case for the unions and the school board, echoed the worry that the ruling opens the door for lawmakers to use similar strategies to pass legislation with limited opportunity for public input.
-He called the decision disappointing and said the appellants are considering their next options, but he wouldn’t discuss details.
+He called the decision disappointing and said the appellants are considering their next options.

+A statement from the state’s largest teachers union, the Ohio Education Association, said it will continue to push lawmakers to repeal the law.

 The Ohio Attorney General’s Office, which defended the law, declined to comment on the ruling.